JanAdell/Chime_Fodie_S_Final_Delivery/README.md

 # Chime_Fodie_S_Final_Delivery
-Repository dedicated to holding the final delivery code, project and release of the FodieS subject at CITM, UPC.
+Repository dedicated to holding the final delivery code, project and release of the FodieS subject's final evaluation at CITM, UPC.

+By Jan Adell Mill

+## Controls
+* Move the character with the WASD Keys
+* Move the camera with your mouse
+* Pickup chimes with E

 # Credits
 * Wind chimes model made by Wyatt_wang